bootlin/training-materials/slides/yocto-image/yocto-image.typ

   capabilities, the `image` is architecture agnostic and defines how the root filesystem is built, with what packages.

-- By default, several images are provided in Poky:
+- By default, several images are provided in openembedded-core:

   - `meta*/recipes*/images/*.bb`